-Aggressively providing Opportunity to every single student cannot be done passively.
-It means aggressively identifying and breaking down barriers that prevent ANY students from learning at their best, including implicit bias.
+Ours is the land of opportunity, and our public schools should be the means of aggressively conveying that opportunity to every single student.
+Every single student should be met where they are at in their learning journey, and provided with the best resources to help them achieve the highest-performing version of themselves that will allow them to chase their passions.
+Aggressively providing Opportunity to every single student means aggressively identifying and breaking down barriers that prevent ANY students from learning at their best.
 It means addressing discrimination on the basis of race, national origin, sex, orientation, or any other characteristic; it means addressing food insecurity needs, special education needs, and any other barrier to ANY of our students learning at their best.
-It means identifying root causes and remediation tactics for ANY systemic discrepancies in discipline, in academic performance, or in curriculum planning.
-I will prioritize determining why RPS has been unable to attract an educator workforce that better reflects the diversity of the district.
+It means identifying and aggressively identifying root causes and remediation tactics for ANY systemic discrepancies in discipline, in academic performance, or in curriculum planning.
+One specific priority will be to undertake to determine why RPS has been unable to attract an educator workforce that better reflects the diversity of the district.

 Ensuring that our schools zealously convey opportunity to each and every student will be my single greatest priority for two equally compelling reasons.
-From my heart, when I think about the urgent need for equity in education I can’t help but hear the echoes of Martin Luther King Jr’s famous letter from a Birmingham Jail that, “Injustice anywhere is a threat to justice everywhere.”
+In my heart, when I think about the urgent need for equity in education I can’t help but hear the echoes of Martin Luther King Jr’s famous letter from a Birmingham Jail that, “Injustice anywhere is a threat to justice everywhere.”
 And in my head, I know that our community simply does best over the long term when we are able to harness the collective brilliance of every single student.
-Ensuring ALL students are afforded every Opportunity to attain the best version of themselves is truly the economic tide that lifts all boats.
+Zealously and aggressively ensuring ALL students are afforded every Opportunity to attain the best version of themselves is truly the economic tide that lifts all boats.
 This will be my highest priority as a member of the school board.

 Public education is not just for students, and it is not just for parents of students.
 The benefits of public education accrue to the entire community.
 I think there is room for more to be done at the board level to engage the broader Rochester community, through listening posts, through engagement with existing professional groups and councils, and with other elected leaders in the city and county.
 There is a need to connect the dots here so that our public schools are better understood as a resource that benefits the broader community and not merely as a service for those families with students that attend.

 Rochester is regularly listed amongst the best cities to live in.
-Education is the single best thing that any community can do to enhance quality of life.
+Public education is the single best thing that any community can do to enhance quality of life.
 For increasingly mobile workers (made even more so due to the coronavirus pandemic), many young families deliberately select where to live based on the educational opportunities available for their children.
 For Rochester’s employers, high quality public schools are absolutely essential to attracting and retaining a high caliber workforce.
 For Rochester’s growing entrepreneurial sector, a steady stream of dynamic contributors (and new founders) from the public schools will ensure their ability to compete without relocating to one of the tech centers.
 For Rochester’s families just looking for a better future for their children, there is no better means to provide that future than an outstanding education.
 And yes, for students that aspire to be creators, and entrepreneurs, and professionals, and citizens, a first rate public education is the best gateway to any of those dreams.

 As a school board member, I will conduct outreach with the broader community and I will be keenly focused on boundary adjustments and infrastructure decisions and weigh them in view of their tendency to enhance or diminish the community bonds that are grounded in our public schools.